 F5 Networks BIG-IP Policy Enforcement Manager

-Stay ahead of the transition from IPv4 to IPv6, without affecting the end—user experience.
+Stay ahead of the transition from IPv4 to IPv6, without affecting the end-user experience.
 In reality, IPv4 is already outdated.
 With global IP addresses at their limit, it’s best to make the shift to IPv6 sooner rather than later.
 But what are the costs of switching?
-With BIG IP Carrier Grade NAT (CGNAT), not much.
+With F5 Networks BIG-IP Carrier Grade NAT (CGNAT), not much.
 We’re in a strange place right now: IPv4 is spoken for and IPv6 is already in play, gaining more ground as we move forward.
 Simply switching to IPv6 opens you up to interoperability issues with IPv4 devices, websites, and services.
-But with BIG IP Carrier Grade NAT, you don’t have to choose.
-BIG IP Policy Enforcement Manager can quickly adjust to varying network demands via network functions virtualization (NFV).
-Deploy F5 Networks services as a software module that runs on BIG IP hardware, or on any leading hypervisor.
-F5 Networks hardware is built with complete control over design, testing, and manufacturing — resulting in carrier grade reliability and availability.
+But with BIG-IP Carrier Grade NAT, you don’t have to choose.
+BIG-IP Policy Enforcement Manager can quickly adjust to varying network demands via network functions virtualization (NFV).
+Deploy F5 Networks services as a software module that runs on BIG-IP hardware, or on any leading hypervisor.

 Diameter Routing Agent

 F5 Networks solutions help you manage your network in a variety of ways, consolidated on a unified platform.
 A single system streamlines your management processes, helping your network run more efficiently.
 How do you handle signal increases while maintaining network performance?
 The SDC Diameter Routing Agent (DRA) allows you to launch new services quickly and create tiered charging plans, without requiring complex integration or customization.
-And because it’s context—aware, the DRA provides network and subscriber information, giving you key insights for improving service quality and your overall customer experience.
+And because it’s context-aware, the DRA provides network and subscriber information, giving you key insights for improving service quality and your overall customer experience.
 You can easily communicate with new IPv6 addresses, with flawless IPv4 backwards compatibility.
-Relationships with mobile network operators (MNOs) and mobile virtual network operators (MVNOs) are a strategically vital portion of your business; however, they also open your network up to increased security threats.
-F5 Networks Diameter Edge Agent (DEA) sits on the edge of your network as a barrier to attackers.
+Relationships with Mobile Network Operators (MNOs) and Mobile Virtual Network Operators (MVNOs) are a strategically vital portion of your business; however, they also open your network up to increased security threats.

 F5 Networks BIG-IP Policy Enforcement Manager